Japan Kimono Pre-Wedding Photography — A Complete Guide for Foreign Couples

 Most international couples reach Japanese photographers through an overseas agency that adds a 30–60% markup for coordination and translation.
 That markup buys convenience, but it is not necessary: nearly every studio worth booking now replies in English or Korean, and the price they publish is the price you pay when you contact them yourself.

 Wasou Wedding Japan is a directory, not an agency.
 We do not take a commission or a booking fee.
 Every listing links to the photographer's own site so you can compare portfolios and packages, then write to them directly.
-Read the guide, shortlist two or three studios, and send the same short enquiry to each — dates, city, how many outfits, and your rough budget.
+Read the guide, shortlist two or three studios, and send the same short inquiry to each — dates, city, how many outfits, and your rough budget.

 Wedding Planner's Notes — From a Professional